boundary/folsom/README.md

 ##### Meters

-Meters are increment only counters with mean rates and exponentially-weighted moving averages applied to them, similar to a unix load average.
+Meters are increment only counters with mean rates and exponentially weighted moving averages applied to them, similar to a unix load average.

       > folsom_metrics:new_meter(Name).
       > folsom_metrics:notify({Name, Value}).